UCUCDUH/pols_501_wi16/labs/getting-data-into-r/index.md

 Let's explore a `help` file: click to the `help` file for the `Snow` dataset in `HistData`.

-#### Challenge:
+**Challenge:**

-- Do you know about John Snow's 1854 London Cholear Outbreak study and his visualization of the Pump on Broad Street?
+- Do you know about John Snow's 1854 London Cholera Outbreak study and his visualization of the Pump on Broad Street?
 Google it and see if you can find the [map-visualization] (http://static.guim.co.uk/sys-images/Guardian/Pix/pictures/2013/3/14/1363276044871/John-Snows-cholera-map-of-009.jpg).

 Now let's try to replicate his map using this R package/dataset.
 Scroll down to the bottom of the help file and copy and runt the following lines of code: